-There are many ways wherein you can mirror your android phone’s screen to a larger screen display.
+There are many ways you can mirror your android phone’s screen to a larger screen display.
 Using mirroring applications, you can project Android to Windows 10.
-Moreover, you can also work your Android device right from your computer by using your mouse, keyboard, or touch display.
-These includes texting, launching apps, streaming videos, playing games, and many more.
-Indeed, screen mirroring comprises linking your device to the same Wi-Fi server or to a network presented by the streaming device to cast the smaller screen device to a larger screen display.
-Here are the solutions to project your Android device to your Windows 10.
+Moreover, you can also use your Android device right from your computer by using your mouse, keyboard, or touch display.
+That means texting, launching apps, streaming videos, playing games, and many more.
+Indeed, screen mirroring just means linking your device to the same Wi-Fi server or to a network presented by the streaming device to cast the smaller screen device to a larger screen display.
+Here are the ways to project your Android device to your Windows 10.

-ApowerMirror is a wonderful application wherein users can stream videos, play mobile games, and present files to everyone clearly.
+ApowerMirror is a wonderful application that allows users to stream videos, play mobile games, and make presentation to everyone clearly.
 This program is compatible with Android devices running OS version of 5.0 and above.
-It also allows you to control your phone from your PC, which makes it more suitable to use especially for presenters and gamers.
-In that case, you can command your game’s character using the keyboard of your PC that makes it less hassle for you to play.
-Sharing photos and videos will be so much fun and enjoyable with your friends and colleagues.
+It also allows you to control your phone from your PC, which makes it more suitable to use, especially for presentations and gameplay.
+In the later case, you can command your game’s character using the keyboard of your PC, which makes it less of a hassle for you to play.
+Sharing photos and videos will be so much more fun and enjoyable with your friends and colleagues.
 Moreover, it also lets you display your presentation to your classmates seamlessly.
 Furthermore, sending messages will be more convenient and easy by using your PC’s keyboard.
 Below are the steps on how to project Android to Windows 10.

 - Download and install the application on your Windows 10 and Android device.
 Launch it afterwards.

-- On your Android, hit the letter “M” icon at the lower mid of the screen.
+- On your Android, hit the letter “M” icon at the lower middle part of the screen.

 - Tap the name of your PC to connect.

 - Choose “Phone Screen Mirroring” then tap “Start now”.
 Your Android is now mirrored to your Windows 10.

 Note: Make sure that both of your devices are connected to the same Wi-Fi network.